ROCm/ROCm.github.io/ROCmInstall.md

 does not require or take advantage of PCIe Atomics.
 However, we still recommend that you use a CPU from the list provided above for compatibility purposes.

-#### Not supported or very limited support under ROCm
+#### Not supported or limited support under ROCm
-###### Limited support
+##### Limited support

 * ROCm 2.0.x should support PCIe 2.0 enabled CPUs such as the AMD Opteron, Phenom, Phenom II, Athlon, Athlon X2, Athlon II and older Intel Xeon and Intel Core Architecture and Pentium CPUs.
 However, we have done very limited testing on these configurations, since our test farm has been catering to CPUs listed above.
 This is where we need community support. _If you find problems on such setups, please report these issues_.
 * Thunderbolt 1, 2, and 3 enabled breakout boxes should now be able to work with ROCm.
 Thunderbolt 1 and 2 are PCIe 2.0 based, and thus are only supported with GPUs that do not require PCIe 3.0 atomics (e.g. Vega 10).
 However, we have done no testing on this configuration and would need community support due to limited access to this type of equipment.
-* AMD "Carrizo" and "Bristol Ridge" APUs are enabled to run OpenCL, but do not yet support HCC, HIP, or our libraries built on top of these compilers and runtimes
+* AMD "Carrizo" and "Bristol Ridge" APUs are enabled to run OpenCL, but do not yet support HCC, HIP, or our libraries built on top of these compilers and runtimes.
+  * As of ROCm 2.0, "Carrizo" and "Bristol Ridge" require the use of upstream kernel drivers.
   * In addition, various "Carrizo" and "Bristol Ridge" platforms may not work due to OEM and ODM choices when it comes to key configurations parameters such as inclusion of the required CRAT tables and IOMMU configuration parameters in the system BIOS.
   * Before purchasing such a system for ROCm, please verify that the BIOS provides an option for enabling IOMMUv2 and that the system BIOS properly exposes the correct CRAT table.
 Inquire with your vendor about the latter.
-* AMD "Raven Ridge" APUs are enabled to run OpenCL, but do not yet support HCC, HIP, or our libraries built on top of these compilers and runtimes
+* AMD "Raven Ridge" APUs are enabled to run OpenCL, but do not yet support HCC, HIP, or our libraries built on top of these compilers and runtimes.
+  * As of ROCm 2.0, "Raven Ridge" requires the use of upstream kernel drivers.
   * In addition, various "Raven Ridge" platforms may not work due to OEM and ODM choices when it comes to key configurations parameters such as inclusion of the required CRAT tables and IOMMU configuration parameters in the system BIOS.
   * Before purchasing such a system for ROCm, please verify that the BIOS provides an option for enabling IOMMUv2 and that the system BIOS properly exposes the correct CRAT table.
 Inquire with your vendor about the latter.

-###### Not supported
+##### Not supported

 * "Tonga", "Iceland", "Vega M", and "Vega 12" GPUs are not supported in ROCm 2.0.x
 * We do not support GFX8-class GPUs (Fiji, Polaris, etc.) on CPUs that do not have PCIe 3.0 with PCIe atomics.
-  * As such, do not support AMD Carrizo and Kaveri APUs as hosts for such GPUs.
+  * As such, we do not support AMD Carrizo and Kaveri APUs as hosts for such GPUs.
   * Thunderbolt 1 and 2 enabled GPUs are not supported by GFX8 GPUs on ROCm.
 Thunderbolt 1 & 2 are based on PCIe 2.0.

 ### The latest ROCm platform - ROCm 2.0